 The model is divided into four pillars:

-- SHELTERS: Pet-friendly cities have fewer pets in shelters and more pets in loving homes.
+SHELTERS: Pet-friendly cities have fewer pets in shelters and more pets in loving homes.

-- HOMES: Pet-friendly cities have open housing policies and enable pet ownership.
+HOMES: Pet-friendly cities have open housing policies and enable pet ownership.

-- PARKS: Pet-friendly cities have green space and amenities for healthy outdoor time with pets.
+PARKS: Pet-friendly cities have green space and amenities for healthy outdoor time with pets.

-- BUSINESSES: Pet-friendly cities have programs and policies that make pets welcome.
+BUSINESSES: Pet-friendly cities have programs and policies that make pets welcome.

-Around its outer edge, the model highlights two fundamentals of pet-friendly cities:
+It also highlights fundamentals of pet-friendly cities:

-- HEALTHY PETS AND PEOPLE: In pet-friendly cities, people have access to the many benefits of time spent with pets, from companionship to exercise to increased social connections.
+HEALTHY PETS AND PEOPLE: In pet-friendly cities, people have access to the many benefits of time spent with pets, from companionship to exercise to increased social connections.
 Keeping pets healthy, in turn, can extend and enhance the time we get to spend with them.

-- RESPONSIBLE PET OWNERSHIP: In pet-friendly cities, pet owners know how to care for their pets and act responsibly toward other people and pets.
+RESPONSIBLE PET OWNERSHIP: In pet-friendly cities, pet owners know how to care for their pets and act responsibly toward other people and pets.

 What are the 12 traits in the model?

-- Partners collaborate to end pet homelessness
+Partners collaborate to end pet homelessness

-- Shelters are warm and welcoming to encourage adoption
+Shelters are warm and welcoming to encourage adoption

-- Community cat programs humanely address overpopulation
+Community cat programs humanely address overpopulation

-- People know the expectations for pets in public places
+People know the expectations for pets in public places

-- Retail and restaurants make it easy to be out with your pet
+Businesses make it easy to be out with your pet

-- Workplaces know and support the benefits of pets at work
+Workplaces know and support the benefits of pets at work